-Mobility professionals are emerging as subject matter experts (SMEs) across their organisations on all matters that even remotely touch Mobility.
-Four example, while business unit leaders tend to select talent based on skill sets and experience, Mobility can add perspective related to the cost of putting that person in place and whether they could support the strategic growth of the organisation in other capacities and locations down the road.
+Mobility professionals are emerging as subject matter experts (SMEs) across their organizations on all matters that even remotely touch Mobility.
+For example, while business unit leaders tend to select talent based on skill sets and experience, Mobility can add perspective related to the cost of putting that person in place and whether they could support the strategic growth of the organization in other capacities and locations down the road.

 In nearly all cases, the Mobility professionals engaged at this level have made the conscious decision to be more strategic, to cut across silos and provide unique insight and value.
 I’ve seen their fundamental strategies play out in two dimensions.

-- They venture across the organisation to get to know the people, challenges and priorities within key departments.
+- They venture across the organization to get to know the people, challenges and priorities within key departments.